ktalons/ktalons/README.md

 ## 👨‍💻 About Me
-> Hi, I'm Kyle, a Cyber Engineering student at the University of Arizona.
+> I'm a Cyber Engineering student at the University of Arizona.
 Currently, I’m balancing coursework with hands-on projects and a part-time role in cybersecurity, which lets me apply what I learn in real-world scenarios.
 My GitHub is where I plan to showcase various projects, collaborate with others, and explore my interests in cybersecurity.
 #### 🎯 Goals
 - Graduate in Spring 2026 :mortar_board:
 - ~~Transition into the IT workforce as soon as possible 🚀~~